-Boats that will be operated in salt water (or brackish fresh water) need to be rinsed after every use, including internal engine parts where water has been drawn.
+Boats that will be operated in salt water (or brackish fresh water) need to be rinsed after every use, including internal engine parts.

-The engine flush connection is on the transom, but varies on different models.
+The engine flush connection is mounted on the pylon brace crossbar inside the engine hatch.

-The engine flush connection allows for quick and easy connection to a shore-side garden hose or similar hose to quickly and easily flush the engine.
+The engine flush connection allows for quick and easy connection to a shoreside garden hose or similar hose to quickly and easily flush the engine.
 See the ILMOR Engine Owner's Manual for additional details regarding this important function.
 The flush connection is located on the transom.